Ralyhu/CMAB-CC/README.md

 This project is developed as part of the following research paper:

-F. Gullo, D. Mandaglio, A. Tagarelli (2023). *A Combinatorial Multi-Armed Bandit Approach to Correlation Clustering* Data Mining and Knowledge Discovery, 2023
+F. Gullo, D. Mandaglio, A. Tagarelli (2023). *A Combinatorial Multi-Armed Bandit Approach to Correlation Clustering* published in Data Mining and Knowledge Discovery (DAMI), 2023

 Please cite the above paper in any research publication you may produce using this code or data/analysis derived from it.